A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Evaluation and Results

 \subsection{Datasets}

-To assess the effectiveness of our framework, we conduct experiments involving six distinct tasks across three datasets.
-Firstly, we employ the Video Story Dataset \cite{Li_2020} as a benchmark for evaluating the story generation task.
-Secondly, we utilize the Image and Video Advertisements dataset \cite{hussain2017automatic} to assess topic and emotion classification, as well as action and reason generation.
-Lastly, we employ the Persuasion Strategy Dataset to evaluate the task of understanding persuasion strategies within stories.
-These diverse datasets allow us to thoroughly evaluate the performance and capabilities of our framework.
+To test the effectiveness of our framework, we conduct experiments involving fifteen distinct tasks across five datasets.
+Firstly, we employ a video story dataset to evaluate the story generation task.
+Secondly, we utilize a video advertisements dataset to assess topic and emotion classification, as well as action and reason generation.
+Then, the persuasion strategy dataset to evaluate the task of understanding persuasion strategies within stories, and finally, HVU and LVU for concept, user engagement, and attribute prediction.
+These diverse datasets allow us to evaluate the performance and capabilities of our framework thoroughly.

-\textbf{The Video story dataset} \cite{Li_2020} contains 105 videos, from four types of common and complex events (\textit{i.e.} birthday, camping, Christmas, and wedding) and corresponding stories written by annotators.
-It has longer videos (12 min 35 sec on average) and longer descriptions (162.6 words on average).
-Moreover, the sentences in the dataset are more sparsely distributed across the video (55.77 sec per sentence).

-\textit{Metrics}: Following \citet{Li_2020}, we use several NLP metrics, \textit{viz.}, BLEU-N, ROUGE-L, METEOR and CIDEr to measure the similarity between the story generated by the model and ground truth.
+\textbf{1.~The Video story dataset} \cite{Li_2020} contains 105 videos, from four types of common and complex events (\textit{i.e.} birthday, camping, Christmas, and wedding) and corresponding stories written by annotators.
+It has longer videos (average length 12.4 mins) and longer descriptions (162.6 words on average).
+Moreover, the sentences in the dataset are more sparsely distributed across the video (55.77 sec per sentence). \textit{Metrics}: Following \citet{Li_2020}, we use several NLP metrics, \textit{viz.}, BLEU-N, ROUGE-L, METEOR and CIDEr to measure the similarity between the story generated by the model and ground truth.

-\textbf{The Image and Video Advertisements} \cite{hussain2017automatic} contains 3,477 video advertisements and the corresponding annotations for emotion and topic tags and action-reason statements for each video.
+\textbf{2.~The Image and Video Advertisements} \cite{hussain2017automatic} contains 3,477 video advertisements and the corresponding annotations for emotion and topic tags and action-reason statements for each video.
 There are a total of 38 topics and 30 unique emotion tags per video.
 Further, we have 5 action-reason statements for each video for the action-reason generation task.
 For our experiment, we use 1785 videos, due to other videos being unavailable/privated from Youtube.

 \textit{Metrics}: Following \citet{hussain2017automatic}, for the topic and emotion classification task, we evaluate our pipeline using top-1 accuracy as the evaluation metric.
 Further, since \citet{hussain2017automatic} did not use any fixed set of vocabulary for annotations, rather they relied on annotator-provided labels, the labels are often very close (like cheerful, excited, and happy).
 Therefore, based on nearness in \citet{PLUTCHIK19803} wheel of emotions, we club nearby emotions and use these seven main categories: joy, trust, fear, anger, disgust, anticipation, and unclear.
 For the action-reason task, following \citet{hussain2017automatic}, we evaluate our accuracy on the action and reason retrieval tasks where 29 random options along with 1 ground truth are provided to the model to find which one is the ground truth.
 Further, we also generate action and reason statements and evaluate the generation's faithfulness with the ground truth using metrics like ROUGE, BLEU, CIDEr, and METEOR.